Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 • Exercise as part of your normal routine or create a new routine which includes baby;

-Secure a bond with your baby
+Developing a bond with your baby

 Take care of yourself

-Self care is always important.
 Allow yourself time to physically recover from your recent pregnancy, delivery and adjusting to being a new parent.
 Take the time to acknowledge all the changes you are experiencing and appreciate what your body has been through as it continues to change.
 You can do this by:

-• Ask for help with meals preparation;
+• Accept any help offered with meals

 Lean on family for help and support